Know Before You Go

 Light Rail Convenience

 NJ TRANSIT provides light rail service that connects to major rail terminals and bus locations.
-Customers can travel on the Newark Light Rail that operates service to Newark Penn Station and Newark Broad Street Station, the RiverLINE that provides service to Trenton Rail Station, and the Hudson-Bergen Light Rail that serves Hoboken Rail Station.
+Customers can travel on the Newark Light Rail that operates service to Newark Penn Station and Newark Broad Street Station, the RiverLINE that provides service to Trenton Transit Center, and the Hudson-Bergen Light Rail that serves Hoboken Terminal.

 - To save time, buy your return trip ticket before traveling to New York.